IAGO1215/Musicbee-Rules-Notebook/Rules.md

 Final Structure: "Multi-Composer" \ Album Artist \ Year - Album \ Disc-Track# - Composer - Title

 #### 3. Early Music
-Check Tag: **Genre = Antique or Medieval or Early Music"
+Check Tag: **Genre = Antique or Medieval or Early Musi**

 #### 4. Ethnic
-Check Tag: **Genre = Ethnic - xxxx"
+Check Tag: **Genre = Ethnic - xxx**

 #### 5. Others
 Check Tag: **Other Genres**

-Group the first letter of the album artists and create folders for each letter.
+Group the first letter of the album artists and create subfolders for each letter (For Chinese and Japanese characters there are no available practical solutions yet).

+Final Structure: Group Letter \ Album Artist \ Year - Album \ Disc-Track# - Title